 Over the summer the students must post twice weekly on a closed Google group, about what they are learning about hate and ways to combat it.

 At the end of the summer the students will write a 15-20 page analysis of how the group with which they worked understood hate and its approach to the problem.
-They will also publish a shorter opinion piece about hate for either a local or school newspaper.
-Additionally, they will participate in a half-day video conference to share what they have learned with each other, and also speak to other students at their respective institutions.
+They will also publish a shorter opinion piece about hate for either a local or school newspaper (alternatively, they might be interviewed by a local paper, write something about their experience for a blog, etc.).
+Additionally, they will participate in a program at Bard in October 2018 (those from Bard institutions abroad will participate by video-link), sharing what they have learned with the Bard community, and with students who might be interested in applying for 2019 internships.

 Afterwards the fellows will be required to stay connected to the project and to each other via a listserv and occasional conference calls.
 This way they will not only help those who come after them, they – as professionals who may be focused on one type of hate (e.g. anti-immigrant) – would know many people working on other forms (e.g. antisemitism).